davoclavo/resume/index.md

 * [drowning.technology](http://drowning.technology) - 2015

     - VR game where users drown each other with popular search trends.
-    - Created the game show interface, connecting APIs and sending commands to the Oculus Rift terminals.
+    - Created the game interface, which connected the APIs and the Oculus Rift terminals.
     - Used Python and Google Trends API
     - *Built at [Art Hack Day: Deluge](http://www.arthackday.net/events/deluge)*